doverunner/drm-license-token-sample-java/README.md

 | /src/main/resource                   |            | log settings               |
 | /src/test/java/com/doverunner/sample   |            | Guide to make Token Sample |

-✅ If you want to **simply generate Doverunner version of DRM LICENSE TOKEN**, follow the guidance below :
+✅ If you want to **simply generate DoveRunner version of DRM LICENSE TOKEN**, follow the guidance below :

 1. clone this project.
-2. To generate, see the **Quick Test Example** below or `/src/test/java/com/doverunner/sample/DoverunnerDrmTokenSampleTest.java`.
+2. To generate, see the **Quick Test Example** below or `/src/test/java/com/doverunner/sample/DoveRunnerDrmTokenSampleTest.java`.